bhumikamittal7/bhumikamittal7.github.io/_pages/publications.md

 nav_order: 1
 ---

 I am currently interested in cryptography and computational complexity.
-My goal is to understand and address fundamental issues in cryptography using tools from theoretical computer science and mathematics.
+In particular, I am working on the fine-grained complexity of lattice problems and pre-image samplable trapdoor functions.
+I am also interested in quantum cryptography and quantum computing.
+My goal is to understand and address fundamental challenges in cryptography using tools from theoretical computer science and mathematics.

 In the past, I have worked on projects related to discrete mathematics and computer architecture and systems.